DATA STORY

 How performance is measured

-Greenhouse Gas Emissions are calculated using the following methodology
+Greenhouse Gas Emissions are calculated using the following methodology:

-Total Greenhouse Gas Emissions from electricity, natural gas, on-road transportation, fuel, and waster in metric tons.
+The sum of Greenhouse Gas Emissions from electricity, natural gas, on-road transportation, fuel, and waster in metric tons.

 Based on the Kyoto Protocol, San Francisco established greenhouse gas emissions targets in the City’s Environment Code, Chapter 9, as follows: